Trexo was born out of a personal experience

 In November 2018, Manmeet Maggu gave a Ted Talk titled "How I made a Robot to help my Nephew Walk".
 It's pretty awesome if we may say so ourselves, check it out!

 "Watching Praneit walk is one of our proudest moments"

 We are on a mission to redefine mobility solutions for people of all ages and abilities.

-Tréxō Robotics is on a mission to redefine mobility solutions for all people.
 We want to create devices that are affordable, designed with the user in mind, and can be used at home.
-Fundamentally, we are driven by the belief that people should have access to enabling technologies.
+We think about products as lifestyle companions and want them to solve big problems.